kalyhere/VIP_Kalyani_Gutta/README.md

 # Virtual Patient Application

-A comprehensive medical education platform with React frontend and FastAPI backend
+A comprehensive medical education platform with React frontend and FastAPI backend.**As this Application is a module in Main Application of VIP project, I have included the code only for Virtual Patient Application.
+**
 ## Quick Start for Students

 ### Prerequisites